fizzle77/JAFDTC/doc/Common_Elements.md

 > In some cases, it is difficult to impossible for JAFDTC to get the jet in a known
 > configuration from a non-default starting point.
 In these situations, JAFDTC must rely on the
 > avionics being in a known state coming out of a cold or hot start.
 For example, if there is a
-> 4-position switch whose setting JAFDTC is unable to read, JAFDTC will not be able to reliably
+> 4-position switch whose setting JAFDTC is unable to read, JAFDTC may not be able to reliably
 > set the switch to a particular setting except if assumes the switch hasn't changed positions
 > since mission start.
 >
 > For these reasons, it is generally advisable to perform uploads prior to manually changing
-> any avionics settings that overlap with those in the configuration.
+> any avionics settings that overlap with those in the JAFDTC configuration.

 Because JAFDTC works through the clickable cockpit, you should limit your interactions with cockpit switches while JAFDTC is loading a configuration.
 Interacting with controls that